 A personal identification number (PIN) is the equivalent of a legal signature.
 VR staff must not enter it in ReHabWorks (RHW) without the direct consent and involvement of the customer.

-The only circumstances under which VR staff members may enter a PIN in RHW on behalf of the customer are as follows:
+The only circumstances under which VR staff members may enter a psuedo PIN in RHW on behalf of the customer are as follows:

-The customer completed a paper application when RHW was not available
+The customer completed a paper application when RHW was not available;

-The customer is not present when the PIN needs to be entered, but did agree to let VR staff enter the PIN on their behalf;
+The customer is not present when the PIN needs to be entered, but did agree to, let VR staff enter a psuedo PIN on their behalf; or

-The customer cannot physically enter a PIN
+The customer cannot physically enter a PIN.

+For more information about setting and resetting a PIN in RHW, refer to the ReHabWorks User's Guide, Chapter 8: PINs.